PhilLAL/waltz-docs/docs/user_guide.md

 on Tango Host above *Tango Severs* label.

 -  Kill button — kills selected server (sends "kill-9");
--  Stop button — stops selected server (uses "Starter" command);
+-  Stop button — stops selected server (uses [Starter](https://tango-controls.readthedocs.io/en/latest/administration/deployment/starter.html)'s "DevStop" command);
--  Start button — starts selected server (uses "Starter" command).
+-  Start button — starts selected server (uses [Starter](https://tango-controls.readthedocs.io/en/latest/administration/deployment/starter.html)'s "DevStart" command).

 All *Tango Devices* are available under "Tango Devices" after selection of Tango Server.
 It is also possible to add, update or delete device using a dedicated box right under the "Tango Devices" label.
 Place holders in fields will help you to add a new device in correct way.

-*Selected Device info* shows all available information on the device.
+*Selected Device info* shows information on the device.
 It updates on click.
 You may also choose device from the Tango device tree in the left panel to see information about it in this table.